FAQ

 Is it safe to park my car here?

 As safe as you would be in any city!
 Mary Street is a quiet street where accidents are unlikely, and we have not had any incidences of theft or vandalism.
-If you are careful to obey road laws (ie, don’t park blocking a hydrant, etc) you will avoid getting a ticket – but we recommend you don’t park on Cannon Street as it is a busy through street with several “no parking” periods throughout the day and night.
+If you are careful to obey road laws you will avoid getting a ticket.
+We recommend you don’t park on Cannon Street as it is a busy through street with several “no parking” periods throughout the day and night.

 Do you have any maps?

-We have lots of maps and we are very enthusiastic about them!
+We have maps and we are very enthusiastic about them!
 We will help you get to wherever you need to go.
 For even more maps and brochures, you can visit Tourism Hamilton.

 What security measures are there in the building?

 Our front door, back doors and the back gate stay locked at all times.
 Only guests who have checked in have access to the building.
 At check in, all guests must provide valid photo ID, so we know everyone who is in the building at any given time.
-Private rooms are lockable, as is the women’s dormitory, and guests in the mixed dormitory have access to lockers for their valuables.
+Private rooms are lockable.
+Both of our dormitories have lockers for valuables.
+We also have security cameras as the front and back doors.

 Can I bring my pet?